Kopassus: Brief History of Kopassus Attributes

-The Kopassus (then RPKAD) red beret was first used in 1954-1968 and was designed by Lieutenant Dodo Sukamto.
+The Kopassus (then RPKAD) red beret was first used in 1954–1968 and was designed by Lieutenant Dodo Sukamto.
 It was first used during a ceremony on 5 October 1954.
 This emblem consists of a bayonet, anchors representing abilities in the sea and wings as high mobility.
 The beret emblem used in 1968 until now with slight changes from the initial design, the bayonet is more slender than the Commando knife and the wingspan is more wing coat like the Wing of the Army designs.
 The iconic Kopassus Camouflage pattern called Loreng Darah Mengalir (Flowing Blood pattern), introduced in 1964 pattern was originally intended to be a copy of the WW2 era British Denison brushstroke camouflage for issue to the RPKAD.
 However, an error at the original manufacturing plant resulted in the vertical, vine-like stripes that characterize this unique pattern.
 The original version illustrated, with some variation in color and type of fabric, saw service between 1964 and 1986 (at which time the entire Armed Forces were outfitted in a copy of British DPM).
 The second pattern shown was revived for issue to Kopassus in 1995 but in a slightly varied design, worn for ceremonial & training purposes only.
-For other purpose the regular TNI pattern (DPM and today the Loreng Kostrad) was used instead.
+For other purpose the regular TNI pattern (DPM, Loreng SAMAR or Spectrum Random Eye Adaptation Engineering, Black MultiCam and today the Loreng Kostrad-based digital camouflage) was used instead.